DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 - contact_number = CharField(40 characters)
 - contact_email = CharField(40 characters)
 - -  Either one of these two fields must be initialised for **Adult No. 1**
-- -  For other passengers, these fields are optional
+- -  For the other passengers, these fields are optional
 - pnr = (ForeignKey - Booking) - Passenger Name Record
 - outbound_seat_number = CharField(3 characters) - e.g. **24A, 24B, 24C, 24D, ...**
 - - Passengers are allocated seats from the back of the aircraft onwards